ethereum/populus/docs/gotchas.rst

 a function in the contract.

-[11] If a contract has no fallback function, or it has one without the ``payable`` modifier, then a simple transaction that sends Ether to the contract will fail.
+[11] If a contract has no fallback function, or it has one without the ``payable`` modifier, then a simple transaction that just sends the contract some Ether, without calling any function, will fail.

 [12] Contracts are saved on the blockchain in a compiled EVM (ethereum virtual machine) bytecode.
 There is **no way** to understand from the bytecode what the contract actually does.